Walnut bread recipe in four variations

 Place all ingredients into the bowl of your hand blender and blend until you have a soft, smooth paste.

-- Knead the dough for about 10 minutes until smooth and elastic.
+- Knead the dough for about 10 minutes.

 - Use your fingers to flatten the dough and sprinkle the (lightly crushed, caramelised or soaked) walnuts over the surface.

-- Knead for a few more minutes to distribute the nuts evenly.
+- Work the dough to distribute the nuts evenly.

 - With a sharp knife, make a few criss-cross cuts into the loaves just before baking.